-- Number of pupils on roll, including Nursery, have increased. - Reserves held ensure that the Trust is in a strong financial position. - Trust has been successful in securing three Condition Improvement Fund bids for 2021 2022.
+- Number of pupils on roll, including Nursery, have increased. - The Trust has set a balanced budget for 2023 2024, without reliance on prior year surplus. - Reserves held ensure that the Trust is in a strong financial position. - Trust has been successful in securing one Condition Improvement Fund bid for 2022 2023. - Robust independent internal scrutiny has assured the Trust Board of strong financial compliance.